-18 Is there potential overlap or conflict with (or what is the added value in relation to) other existing or planned ISO, IEC, non-ISO or non-IEC international standards, or those at the national or regional level?
+Is there potential overlap or conflict with (or what is the added value in relation to) other existing or planned ISO or non-ISO international standards, or those at the national or regional level?
 Are there other public or private actions, guidance, requirements and regulations that seek to address the identified need, such as technical papers, proven practices, academic or professional studies, or any other body of knowledge?

-19 Is the MSS or the related conformity assessment activities (e.g. audits, certifications) likely to add to, replace all or parts of, harmonize and simplify, duplicate or repeat, conflict with, or detract from the existing activities identified above?
+19 Is the MSS or the related conformity assessment activities (e.g. audits, certifications) likely to add to, replace all or parts of, harmonize and simplify, duplicate or repeat, conflict with, or de- tract from the existing activities identified above?
 What steps are being considered to ensure compatibility, resolve conflict or avoid duplication?
-20 Is the proposed MSS likely to promote or stem proliferation of MSS at the national or regional level, or by industry sectors?
+Is the proposed MSS likely to promote or stem proliferation of MSS at the national or regional level, or by industry sectors?